1pram/Accountable_Automation_Framework/README.md

 The Accountable Automation Framework is the third project in this series examining security across different infrastructure layers.
 The Secure Cloud Network addressed the network and resource layer through defense in depth.
 The Secure File Portal addressed enforcing the infrastructure layer to enable the system to fail closed in the event of an application layer compromise.
 This project addresses the identity layer, specifically the condition that emerges when automation inherits human authority without declared boundaries.

-For a deeper dive
+For a deeper dive:
-The threat model, click here:
+The threat model, click here
-The complete write-up/related article, click here:
+The complete write-up/related article, click here